 I-131 therapy is given in either liquid or pill form.
-Patients receiving I-131 to kill cancer cells may or may not be hospitalized for two to three days, depending on several factors including the dose given.
+Patients receiving I-131 to destroy cancer cells may or may not be hospitalized for two to three days, depending on several factors including the dose given.
 Patients are encouraged to drink fluids to help the I-131 pass quickly through the body.
 Within a few days, most of the radiation is gone.
 Talk with your doctor about ways to limit radiation exposure to other people, including children, who may be around you during this treatment and the days following it.

 In preparation for radioactive iodine treatment after surgery, patients are usually asked to follow a low-iodine diet for two to three weeks beforehand.
 In addition to the low-iodine diet, patients will be asked to either stop taking thyroid hormone replacement pills temporarily or receive injections of recombinant TSH (Thyrogen) while taking the hormone replacement.
 If the hormone therapy is stopped during the preparation period, the patient will likely experience side effects due to hypothyroidism (see above).

 It is important to discuss the possible short-term and long-term effects of I-131 therapy with your doctor.
 On the first day of treatment, patients may experience nausea and vomiting.
 In certain circumstances, pain and swelling can occur in the areas where the radioactive iodine is collected.
 Because iodine is concentrated in salivary gland tissue, patients may experience swelling of the salivary glands.
 This may result in xerostomia, sometimes called dry mouth.

 Large or cumulative doses of radioactive iodine may cause infertility, which is the inability to produce a child, especially in men.
 It is recommended that women avoid pregnancy for at least one year after radioactive iodine treatment.
-There is a risk of secondary cancers with the use of I-131 (see After Treatment ).
+There is a risk of secondary cancer with the use of I-131 (see the section on Follow-up Care).
 Occasionally, patients may require repeated radioactive treatments over time.
 However, there is a maximum total dose of radioactive iodine allowed over time, and once reached, this may prevent further use of this treatment.